sccn/sccn.github.io/others/EEGLAB_and_python.md

 If you want or need to call EEGLAB functions from Python, the best solution is to use the Python package Oct2py (pip install Oct2py).
 You will need to install Octave as well.
-See [this page](/Running_EEGLAB_on_Octave "wikilink") for more information on how to run EEGLAB on Octave.
-The way this Python library works is that it converts Python data structures to Matlab/Octave data structures and vice versa.
-Based on our research, it is the simplest and most stable way to run Matlab functions in Python, and most EEGLAB functions may be called from within Python using this method.
+See [this page](/others/Running_EEGLAB_on_Octave.html) for more information on how to run EEGLAB on Octave.
+The way this Python library works is that it converts Python data structures to MATLAB/Octave data structures and vice versa.
+Based on our research, it is the simplest and most stable way to run MATLAB functions in Python, and most EEGLAB functions may be called from within Python using this method.

 ``` Python